 • Affects Mood-Related Brain Regions: Ketamine’s impact on areas like the prefrontal cortex and hippocampus is crucial for improving mood and emotional regulation.

-Impact on Neurotransmitters: How It’s Different from Traditional Antidepressants
+Impact on Neurotransmitters: How It’s Different from Traditional Antidepressants?

 • Glutamate vs. Serotonin/Norepinephrine: Traditional antidepressants like SSRIs focus on increasing serotonin or norepinephrine levels, while ketamine directly affects the glutamate system.